 In 1971 Ludger moved to Canada and began work at the Banff Springs Hotel and the Calgary Inn.
 He went on to join the Westin Hotels in Vancouver and continued to work for the chain in Kansas City.
 At the time, Ludger held the honor of being the youngest Executive Chef for the Westin.
 He worked for the Westin Hotel chain for a total of 10 years eventually settling in Tulsa, Oklahoma when he was transferred there to help open the Westin Downtown in 1979.

 In 2009, Ludger and Alecia Schulz began the steps to retire.
-The catering portion of the business was sold to Scott and Megan Sherrill who continue to grow the catering portion today.
-It still bears the name of Ludger's Catering and is located at the 32nd and Sheridan location.
-The bakery side was sold to their daughter and son-in-law Chris and Allison Dickens which was renamed Ludger's Bavarian Cakery and now resides in their new facility on the NE corner of 91st and Yale.
+The bakery was sold to their daughter and son-in-law Chris and Allison Dickens which was renamed Ludger's Bavarian Cakery and now resides in their new facility on 91st and Sheridan.